srcshelton/gentoo-ebuilds/README.md

 * dev-ruby/pry
 * dev-ruby/rake
 * mail-client/roundcube
-    * Roundcube 1.0.0 has been released, but is not yet in-tree...
+    * Roundcube 1.0.0 and Roundcube 1.01 have been released, but are not yet in-tree...
 * net-mail/davmail-bin
     * Java Microsoft Exchange <-> IMAP connector
 * net-misc/minissdpd